pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 Now in reality, once most developers become adept at using the Aggregation Framework, they tend not to rely on temporary intermediate collections whilst prototyping each stage, although it is still a valid development approach if you prefer it.
 Instead, seasoned aggregation pipelines developers typically just comment out one or more stages of an aggregation pipeline when using the Mongo Shell (or use the 'disable stage' capability provided by the [GUI tools](./getting-started.html) for MongoDB).

-Some of the principles to strive for, to encourage composability and hence productivity, are:
+To encourage composability and hence productivity, some of the principles to strive for are:

  * Easy disabling of subsets of stages, whilst prototyping
  * Easy addition of new fields to a stage or new stages to a pipeline by performing a copy, a paste and then a modification, without hitting cryptic error messages which result from issues like missing out a comma before the newly added item
- * Easy appreciation, at a glance, of each distinct stage its purpose
+ * Easy appreciation, at a glance, of each distinct stage's purpose

 With these principles in mind, the following is an opinionated list of guidelines for the way you should textually craft your pipelines in JavaScript, to improve your pace of pipeline development.
  1. Don't start or end a stage on the same line as another stage